Lencan mythology: Icelaca

 Hypothetical recreation of Icelaca according to the few descriptions that have been found, this deity has two faces because the legend says that he can see the past, present and future.

-He was another important deity because it was related to the concept of time, which is why the ancient Lencas referred to him as “the lord of time” because he was the cause of the change of the seasons over time during the years.
-He was also related to winds and meteorological phenomena, the existence of events such as hurricanes and electrical storms was attributed to him.
-This deity could have some few similar elements with the Mayan god Chaac or the Mexica Tláloc.
+Icelaca was the god of time, the cause of the change of the seasons over time.
+He was also related to winds and meteorological phenomena such as hurricanes and electrical storms.
+This deity could have some similar elements with the Maya god Chaac or the Mexica Tláloc.